Birth (Once Upon a Time): In Storybrooke

 In the woods, David, Hook and Robin are ready to confront Arthur at his tent, and they brought weapons along, just in case.
 Robin and Hook secure the area while David goes inside the tent.
-As Arthur greets David cordially, David demands to know why Arthur lied and tried to burn the Crimson Crown, and tells him about they message they received from Merlin, which detailed that only Nimue could destroy that Darkness.
+As Arthur greets David cordially, David demands to know why Arthur lied and tried to burn the Crimson Crown, and tells him about the message they received from Merlin, which detailed that only Nimue could destroy that Darkness.
 David demands to know who Nimue is and points his gun at Arthur.
 Arthur, however, decides to throw the threesome off with a table, then escapes into the wood with the three in pursuit.
 After Arthur trips, he sees Hook and kicks him down and draws his sword on him, but just before he can kill Hook, Emma suddenly shows up and uses the now-reunited Excalibur stop Arthur's attack, telling a stunned Arthur that the sword no longer controls anyone, before sending him flying into a tree.
 Hook thanks Emma, but Emma says that there's no need to.
 Hook apologizes for what he said on his ship, and when Emma asks if he meant that he didn't love her and that he refused to accept who she now was, he says that he still does and will always love her.
 When Emma asks Hook what he wants, he says that he wants to help her, and asks who Nimue is.
 She says that Nimue doesn't matter anymore, and that it will all be over tomorrow.
 Hook asks why she needs the sword.
 Emma walks away and Hook says he knows she has reasons for doing this, and Emma tells Hook that she does, and that she's doing all of this for him, before disappearing.